jonathanffon/poppler-lcd-patch/README.md

 1. subpixel rendering wrapper for glib is so incomplete that any poppler-glib based frontend (e.g. evince) has to be patched to enable subpixel rendering.
 2. Cairo compositing operator used for Type 3 fonts is controlled inexplicitly by switching off subpixel antialias.

-Recently, based on the work of Paul and Zhou, I have rewritten the subpixel patch to provide subpixel functionality to PDF viewers without patching their own source code.
+Based on the work of Paul and Zhou, I have rewritten the subpixel patch to provide subpixel functionality to PDF viewers without patching their own source code.

+At one time, I tried to maintain a package in Arch User Repository(AUR) that provided a subpixel-hinting version of poppler.
+However, it might lead to broken package dependencies.

+Finally, DLL injection was choosed to introduce subpixel rendering for PDF viewers.
+The trick can be used on various Linux Distros and won't affect system files except for the `*.desktop` launcher.